mikepthomas/projects/_posts/fallout-wasteland-warfare.md

 ## Wave 2 - Raiders

-Wave 2 expands on the base game, introducing the `Raiders` faction, with new Minatures and Card Deck.
+Wave 2 expands on the base game, introducing the `Raiders` faction, with new Miniatures and Card Deck.

 ### Development